 Hodges Square Park

-New London, Connecticut USA / Connecticut College Design-Build Seminar
+Community Design-Build / Connecticut USA / Connecticut College

 A former gas station sign is repurposed to announce the new park.